cds-snc/cppd-medical-report-sails/README.md

 ## Routing

 To support [Node Starter](https://github.com/cds-snc/node-starter-app)-style bilingual routes, we had to modify the way that routing works in Sails.
 Luckily, Sails provides some really useful ways to modify the underlying framework.
 As such, we've created a custom [hook](https://sailsjs.com/documentation/concepts/extending-sails/hooks) for routes.

+Routes are defined in `config/routes.js`.
 The route format is backwards-compatible with the Sails router, and follows this format:

 ```js
   'GET /en/start': {